 - stock on hand.

-- a clear description of what you're charging for
+- a description of what you're charging for

 - a unique identification number

-- the company name and address of your customer
+- company name and address of your customer

-- the date the goods or service were provided
+- date the goods or service were provided

 - VAT amount, if applicable